Loading…

 Now, simply follow the on-screen instructions.
 If you are uncertain, accept the default options.

-Below are a couple of screenshots that shows that the Lenovo BIOS Update Utility looks like.
-The installation wizard is familiar to those who has installed software before.
+Below are a couple of screenshots that show what the Lenovo BIOS Update Utility looks like.
+The installation wizard is familiar to those who have installed software before.

 At this stage, there is usually no need to abort the process.
 Let the update utility complete its task, and wait for the device to reboot.
 Do not switch off your device, unplug anything, or press any keys on your keyboard.